Batman: Cataclysm: Plot

 Robin continues to investigate the Quakemaster's tape while Nightwing and Batman head out.
-The Quakemaster's people kidnap Detective "Hardback" Bock and hold Commissioner Gordon and Mayor Grange hostage in the Mayor's office.
+The Quakemaster's people kidnap Detective "Hardback" Bock and hold Commissioner Gordon and Mayor Marion Grange hostage in the Mayor's office.
 Believing he has a lead on the Quakemaster, Robin heads out and meets up with Bullock and Renee Montoya.
 Robin rescues Bock, and together they take down the Quakemaster, who was Arnold Wesker's newest puppet.
-Nightwing saves Commissioner Gordon and Mayor Grange, while Batman continues helping survivors.
+Nightwing saves Gordon and Grange, while Batman continues helping survivors.

 Collected edition

 All of the stories (except Robin (vol. 2) #52, Azrael #40, Catwoman (vol. 2) #57, and Batman: Arkham Asylum - Tales of Madness #1) were collected into a trade paperback.
 A new edition was released in June 2015 which included the issues that were not part of the original release.